BraveUX/braveux/README.md

 ### Folder Structure
 `src` - This directory is where all development should take place.
 Use gulp to then process the content to the public folder.
-`public` - This directory contains what should be uploaded to the FTP for changes made.
+`public_html` - This directory containsthe distribution files which should be uploaded to the FTP when changes are made.

 ### Future TODO's
 * Add lazy loading across site due to the high content nature of our site